alexandre-hemery/bo3-cm-maps-installer/README.md

 ![Screenshot of the tool, showing the different buttons.](https://i.imgur.com/VmPqSCM.png)

 Feel free to give me your suggestions to potentially improve the tool!
 And also let me know of any bugs you encounter!

-Note: if after clicking the "Download and Install" button, the graphical interface stops responding, it is because the script has launched the installation from the Steam Workshop servers.
-You can follow what is happening from the command interface that launches at the same time as the graphical interface.
-Once the installation is complete, you will receive a Windows pop-up to notify you of the end of the installation and to ask if you want to access the folder that was created so that you can check if necessary that the script was executed correctly.
-Once the installation is complete, the graphical interface of the tool will start responding again.
+### For the backstory
+This is my first 'serious' coding project.
+Before this, I used to just have fun modifying web pages using the element inspector (like everyone else lol) but here we are!
+This project was born from a Discord call with friends who found the manual installation process of maps quite redundant, so I decided to spend an entire afternoon trying to create a tool that would automate it all!
+And seeing that the project was going well, I decided to put it online here to benefit everyone!
+Of course, I will continue to add features and fix bugs as best I can!
+I want this tool to be useful for anyone who needs it!